Magnhild Haalke Explained

 Biography

-Magnhild Camilla Kvaale was born on Vikna, an island off the Namdalen coast in Nord-Trøndelag, Norway.
+Magnhild Camilla Kvaale was born in Vikna Municipality, an island municipality off the Namdalen coast in Nord-Trøndelag county, Norway.
 She was the second of ten children born to Knut Kvaale (1852–1942) and Kaja Augusta Wiig (1863–1948).
-She worked as a teacher for 30 years, first in Trøndelag, and later in Sør-Odal in Hedmark.
+She worked as a teacher for 30 years, first in Trøndelag, and later in Sør-Odal Municipality in Hedmark.

 She made her literary debut in 1935 with the novel Allis sønn.
 Her deep psychological insight and great environmental descriptions ensured her a lasting place in Norwegian literature.
 Eventually she wrote nearly 30 books.
 Haalke made use of strong, colorful language and lush figures of speech.
 Her novels often focused on adult insensitive treatment of defenseless youth.
 The role of the mother in childhood development was a frequent subject.
 In several books she wrote of values relating to childhood environment and family traditions.[2]